 The smart bits

-This machine isn’t a smart coffee machine in the sense that it’s connected via an app or Alexa, etc. As I’ve mentioned earlier, there’s nothing stopping you from turning this machine on and off remotely via a smart switch, nevertheless if you’re looking for a machine you can make coffee from remotely, then this isn’t it.
+This machine isn’t a smart coffee machine in the sense that it’s connected via an app or Alexa, etc. As I’ve mentioned earlier, there’s nothing stopping you from turning this machine on and off remotely via a smart switch, but if you’re looking for a machine you can make coffee from remotely, then this isn’t it.

-Other than a couple of purely aesthetic differences, the only thing I can truly see that I think is better with the “smart” version, is the panarello steam wand.
+Other than a couple of purely aesthetic differences, the only thing I can really see that I think is better with the “smart” version, is the panarello steam wand.
 The original “non-smart” version has a more standards panarello wand, while the Smart version has the same adjustable wand as with the De’Longhi Dedica, which I think is possibly the best version of these kind of wands that I’ve seen.

 Cheap as chips

-Perfect panarello
+Great panarello

 The not so smart bits

-Given there’s already a Magnifica S, I would have imagined that the Magnifica S Smart version would be smart in terms of connectivity, and I’d think that several other people would think this too.
-This is an updated version of the Magnifica S, with a few design tweaks and the better (in my modest opinion) panarello wand, and I can’t quite figure out why they decided to name this version Smart.
+Given there’s already a Magnifica S, I would have imagined that the Magnifica S Smart version would be smart in terms of connectivity, and I’d think that many other people would think this too.
+This is an updated version of the Magnifica S, with a few design tweaks and the better (in my humble opinion) panarello wand, and I can’t quite figure out why they decided to name this version Smart.

 Double shots aren’t double shots